 Camera: Canon G7x Mark ii – This is one of the most popular cameras to vlog with.
 My wife and I just picked one of these up.
 Also, Patrick is using this for recording main videos on his end.

-Computer: Check out my 2016 build.
+Desktop Computer: Check out my 2016 build.
 I had to get away from the laptop for editing and rendering.
 Rendering on the Desktop rig is soooo much better!

-Computer: HP Zbook 15 G2 – I’ve been using HP laptops for a while and this machine is a beast!
-I’ve got it with 32GB of RAM and two solid state drives.
+Laptop: HP Zbook 15 G4 – I’ve been using HP laptops for a while and this machine is a beast!
+I’ve got it with 64GB of RAM and two solid state drives.
 This is still my main work machine, but I’ve stopped using it for video editing and rendering.
 It may still get used when traveling, but I have a better box for that now.
 See my 2016 build.

 Editing Software: Adobe Creative Cloud – I edit everything with the Adobe Creative Cloud suite.
 This is a cloud monthly subscription.
 The videos are mainly edited in Premiere Pro.
 I also create some elements within After Effects.
 The thumbnails are created in Photoshop.
 Premiere Pro has a bit of a learning curve to it if you’re coming from something like iMovie, Windows Movie Maker or Camtasia, but learning it is definitely worth it.
 Your videos will be more professional and you’ll edit your videos much faster than before.
 When I first started with Premiere Pro I went through the Premiere Pro Essentials Training on Lynda.com, which takes about 8 hours to complete, but will save you much more time in trying to figure it all out yourself.
 If you want to edit with something that’s more basic and cheaper, I recommend using Adobe Premiere Elements or Camtasia.